-When ‘Kiss Meets the Phantom of the Park’ Debuted on TV
+When ‘Kiss Meets the Phantom of the Park’ Took Over Your TV

-Looking for a great … well, good … okay, really cheesy science fiction rock ‘n’ roll movie to watch on Halloween?
+Looking for a great ... well, good ... okay, really cheesy science fiction rock 'n' roll movie to watch on Halloween?
 Well, you can always travel back in time with Kiss Meets the Phantom of the Park, which aired on Oct.
-28, 1978, as one of NBC’s Movies of the Week, and available on DVD.
+28, 1978, as one of NBC's Movies of the Week.

 If you weren't watching your television set that infamous night, consider yourself in the minority.
 Kids all over America anticipated this film for weeks, and trick or treating became secondary.
 In some countries overseas, it was even released in movie theaters under the name Attack of the Phantoms.

 Kiss were at the top of their game by this point.
 There was no escaping them (not that you wanted to) and the only territory left for them to conquer was the movies.